Bathini-Naveen/naveen-demo/README.md

 # naveen-demo
-This is my first Git Repository.
+This is my first Git Repository.Author Naveen Bathini